Little Tupper Lake is a local favorite, a beautiful spot for fishing, camping, paddling, and more. No motorboats are allowed.

 From the intersection of Routes 30 and 28N in Long Lake, follow Route 30 toward Tupper Lake.
 After 7 miles, turn left on Sabattis Circle Road.
 Follow that for just under 3 miles to a split that's just past the bridge over Little Tupper Lake.
 Turn left onto Sabattis Road and continue for just over a mile to the William C. Whitney Headquarters Road on the left.
 This is the best access for fishing, as well as the launching area for paddling.
 Park here for access to camping.

-Shoreline Fishing: Limited to the headquarters area.
+Shoreline fishing is limited to the headquarters area.
 Other shore fishing locations are available, but are only accessible by boat.
 Fish from a canoe or kayak for a solution!

-Insider Tips: While the trout population is not robust there are some rather large brook trout that are unique to this lake only.
+While the trout population is not robust, there are some rather large brook trout that are unique to this lake only.
 Little Tupper Lake and Rock Pond have special regulations.
 The best fishing is in the spring, unless you're trolling in the deeper portions during the summer.

 Facilities: Little Tupper Lake has 23 primitive campsites on the lake, available on a first-come, first-served basis.

-This is one of the most attractive roadside lakes in the Adirondacks and its busy waters will prove to be evidence of that.
-Once on the water and heading south you have many opportunities for camping to extend you weekend, including shoreline camping and island camping.
-See Rock Pond for additional paddling opportunities from Little Tupper Lake.
+This is one of the most attractive roadside lakes in the Adirondacks, and its busy waters will prove to be evidence of that.
+Once on the water and heading south you have many opportunities for camping to extend your weekend, including shoreline camping and island camping.
 Be sure to check out the several small islands that dot the lake for additional fun and exploring.

-Type of Water: The lake is quite long and narrow but does get strong head winds that often make paddling a chore
+Type of water: the lake is quite long and narrow but does get strong head winds that can make paddling a chore.